thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 next_event_id | Next free event ID.
 next_thing_id | Next free things ID.
-node_id | The `id` which is assigned to the node. node_port | Listening for node TCP socket connections on this port. scheduled_backups | Number of backups scheduled on this node.
+node_id | The `id` which is assigned to the node. node_name | This node will publish itself to other nodes using the node name. node_port | Listening for node TCP socket connections on this port. scheduled_backups | Number of backups scheduled on this node.
 Only repeated backups or backups which are planned in the future are included. status | Current status of the ThingsDB node.